teaseaque/ManagingAudioWithIntents/README.md

 4. Create a Key for the MusicKit service and create a developer token.
 For more information on this process, see [Getting Keys and Creating Tokens](https://developer.apple.com/documentation/applemusicapi/getting_keys_and_creating_tokens).

-5. Copy the developer token to the `developerToken` variable in the `MusicKitAPIController.swift` file.
+5. Copy the developer token to the `developerToken` variable in the `AppleMusicAPIController.swift` file.

 6. Create a provisioning profile for `com.example.apple-samplecode.ControlAudio` and `com.example.apple-samplecode.ControlAudio.ControlAudioExtension` in your developer portal.